ganevdev/gatsby-starter-blog-grommet/README.md

 - Easily configurable - see site-config.js in the root
 - Switch between grommet themes - dark, base and grommet (default)
-- blog folder in the root for blog posts - just write a post in Markdown format taking as an example one of the templates
+- Content/blog folder in the root for blog posts - just write a post in Markdown format taking as an example one of the templates
 - Blog posts previews in card style (with a picture-cover or without)
 - Responsive Design, optimized for Mobile devices